mikepb/go-swim/docs/data-structures.md

 type InternalNode {
     Node
-    Incarnation      uint32        // Last known incarnation number State            NodeState     // Current state
+    Incarnation      uint32        // Last known incarnation number LastSequenceSeen uint32        // Last sequence in which a message was received LastSequenceSent uint32        // Last sequence in which a message was sent State            NodeState     // Current state
-    StateLastUpdated time.Time     // Last time the state was updated SortValue        interface{}   // For the sorting implementation }
+    SortValue        interface{}   // For the sorting implementation }
 ```

 `Incarnation`: A node's incarnation number is a global monotonically increasing integer.
 On joining the group, a node's incarnation number is initialized to `0`.
 It is incremented only when another node suspects it of failure and when a node refutes its failure, with both messages broadcast to the group using the dissemination component.

+`LastSequenceSeen`: The last seen sequence number corresponds to the last protocol period in which a message from the node was received.
+It is used to detect when a node has not replied to a ping or refuted its suspicion status.

+`LastSequenceSent`: The last sent sequence number corresponds to the last protocol period in which a message was sent to the node.
+This is used to limit the number of messages sent to any given node within a protocol period.

 `State`: The state describes the node's membership status in the group, as required of any failure detector.

-`StateLastUpdated`: The last update time for a node is used to detect when a node has not replied to a ping or refuted its suspicion status.

 `SortValue`: The `SortValue` field is used to cache the Kademlia XOR metric.
 Other sorting implementations may use this field as needed.